daveRendon/DevCamp/Presentation/InstructorGuide.md

 **Watch out for:**

 ### HOL Proctoring ###
-    * potential subscription setup issues - order is important
+    * potential subscription setup issues - order of steps is important
     * if there are problems, we can use the azure passes we've allocated
-    * if the attendee wants to use their on Azure subscription, that's ok but be aware of potential issues with O365 integration
+    * if the attendee wants to use their own Azure subscription, that's ok but be aware of potential issues with O365 integration

 **Tasks to complete**
 *